 Prior to the closing of Shirley’s Estate, Petitioner met with and spoke with Tescher and Spallina regarding the passing of Simon and his estate.
-Tescher and Spallina never mentioned their intentions to fraudulently close Shirley’s estate or the need to appoint a successor personal representative and a successor trustee.
+Tescher and Spallina never mentioned their intentions to fraudulently close Shirley’s estate or the need to appoint a successor personal representative and a successor trustee to replace Simon.
 In fact, when Petitioner requested information and documents pertaining to the estates he was told, “I don’t have to give you anything.
-Go to the courthouse and get them yourself.” by Robert Spallina.
-Petitioner was devasted from the loss of both parents and frustrated and now dealing with the un-professional and un-explained hostile behavior from the attorneys in charge.
-Tescher and Spallina repeatedly refused to inform petitioner of the administrations and began a practice of lying, misleading, withholding documents and manipulating and creating family disputes.
-Both Simon and Shirley had extensive assets and estate plans including trusts, life insurance policies, IRA’s, business entities including multiple partnerships and investment banking accounts to name a few.
+Go to the courthouse and get them yourself” or words to that effect by Robert Spallina.
+Petitioner was devastated from the loss of both parents and frustrated and now dealing with the un-professional and un-explained hostile behavior from the attorneys in charge.
+Tescher and Spallina repeatedly refused to inform petitioner of the administration and began a practice of lying, misleading, withholding documents and manipulating and creating family disputes and creating a mass of unnecessary legal billings.
+Both Simon and Shirley had extensive assets and estate plans including trusts, life insurance policies, IRA’s, business entities including multiple partnerships and investment banking accounts to name a few and suddenly many of these assets were claimed missing or nonexistent.
 Petitioner’s requests for information were ignored repeatedly and Petitioner was forced to seek counsel to protect his rights.
-Around this time Petioner discovered documents fraudulently notarized and submitted to this court with his signature and that of his late fathers submitted post mortem.
-It appeared the attorneys actions were questionable, unethical and now with proof of fraud, their misconduct was a serious breach of their fiduciary duties and breach of trust.
-Petitioner brought this to the attention of all interested parties including Ted Bernstein and his other siblings.
+Around this time Petitioner discovered documents fraudulently notarized and forged and submitted them to this court in May 2012.
+It appeared the attorneys’ actions were questionable, unethical and now with proof of fraud, their misconduct was a serious breach of their fiduciary duties and breach of trust.
+Petitioner brought this to the attention of all interested parties including Theodore Bernstein and his other siblings who did nothing about their signatures being forged until months later when authorities began questioning them.
 This pattern of practice continued and Petitioner was left in the dark, misled, lied to and left out of all meetings because he demanded truth and transparency.

 Petitioner later finds the attorneys in conjunction with his siblings filed a fraudulent claim for life insurance proceeds and when denied they initiated a breach of contract lawsuit with the insurance company behind his back based on a “lost” insurance trust demanding proceeds be paid to the 5 children of Simon and Shirley.
-In mirror estate plans of Simon and Shirley in May of 2008 the beneficiaries were stated to be Petioner and his two younger sisters.
-Petitioner believes the insurance trust was intentionally “lost” or suppressed based on the dis-inheritances of Petitioner’s two older siblings Ted and Pam and this was the only way for them to receive any benefits from the either of the two estates in a fraudulent conveyance.
+In mirror estate plans of Simon and Shirley in May of 2008 the beneficiaries were stated to be Petitioner and his two younger sisters.
+Petitioner believes the insurance trust was intentionally “lost” or suppressed based on the disinheritances of Petitioner’s two older siblings Theodore and Pamela and this was the only way for them to receive the insurance benefits from the estate of Simon through this insurance fraud that constitutes fraudulent conveyance and implemented through a Fraud on a US District Court.

-It was soon discovered Ted had all the mail of Simon forwarded to his address and was acting in concert with Tescher and Spallina, his close personal and business friends to gain control of the estates and assets for his own personal benefit without disclosure to the beneficiaries and interested parties.
-Ted contined to control all of Simon’s personal and business files and interests with the help of the attorneys and suppressed all information from the beneficiaries and interested parties.
+It was discovered that Theodore had all the mail of Simon forwarded to his (personal home or business) address and was acting in concert with Tescher and Spallina to suppress information and sieze Dominion and Control of the estate and where Tescher and Spallina are Theodore’s close personal and business friends who he brought in to the family and who they have worked almost exclusively with to gain control of the estates and assets without disclosure to the beneficiaries and interested parties.
+Theodore continued to control all of Simon’s personal and business files and interests with the help of the attorneys and suppressed all information from the beneficiaries and interested parties.